 Hello.
 Hello and welcome to the live stream, whether you are joining me live now, or if you are catching us on the replay.
 If you’re new here, please say hi in the chat or in the comments so that I can welcome you.

 Today, we are talking about Media Kits.
-So what is a media kit?
+What is a media kit?
 How do you create one as a business?
 A creator?
 What do you include in that?
 There’s a lot of confusion over this.
 I’m going to walk you through all of that.

 I’m going to show you mine.
 I’m going to show you my media kit, and what I’ve done and what I’ve learned and what I’ve discovered, I find is some of the best stuff to do.
 And I’m also going to talk about some of the mistakes that I see, lots of people make with media kits.